pudjamansyurin/gen-core/README.md

   - [ ] Change the footprint
 - [ ] Li-ion Charger:
   - [ ] B+ only for: MCU, GPS, SIMCOM & EEPROM
+  - [ ] Add solder jumper (connect to B+ or 5V) for other components not listed above
   - [ ] Add switch to disable the Li-ion battery
+  - [ ] Add solder switch to charge / discharge li-ion
 - [ ] Gyro:
   - [ ] Add separate 3v3 regulator
   - [ ] Connect INT pin to MCU (give jumper)